AndyObtiva/yasl/README.md

 ### Deserialize

 To deserialize, use the `YASL#load(data, whitelist_classes: [])` method.
-The value of `whitelist_classes` must mention all classes expected to appear in the serialized data to load.
+The `whitelist_classes` array must mention all classes expected to appear in the serialized data to load.
 This is required to ensure software security by not allowing arbitrary unexpected classes to be deserialized.

 By default, only `YASL::RUBY_BASIC_DATA_TYPES` classes are deserialized: